-The Title IX Coordinator works closely with campus partners, including the Provost & Dean of the College; Associate Vice President of Human Resources; Vice President & Dean of Students; Vice President Compliance & Chief of Safety; and General Counsel.
+The Title IX Coordinator works closely with campus partners, including the Provost & Dean of the College; Associate Vice President of Human Resources; Vice President & Dean of Students (including DPS, ResLife, Wellness Center); Vice President Compliance & Chief of Safety; and General Counsel.
 People make disclosures and referrals that may not fall under Title IX prohibited conduct or jurisdiction but may still fall under other college policies.
-The Title IX Coordinator works closely with partners and refers disclosures and concerns appropriately.
+The Title IX Coordinator may refer a single report to multiple partners to ensure refers disclosures and concerns are addressed appropriately.